tangcent/maven-indexer-mcp/README.md

 ## Features

 *   **Semantic Class Search**: Search for classes by name (e.g., `StringUtils`) or purpose (e.g., `JsonToXml`).
+*   **Inheritance Search**: Find all implementations of an interface or subclasses of a class.
 *   **On-Demand Analysis**: Extracts method signatures (`javap`) and Javadocs directly from JARs without extracting the entire archive.
 *   **Source Code Retrieval**: Provides full source code if `-sources.jar` is available.
 *   **Real-time Monitoring**: Watches the Maven repository for changes (e.g., new `mvn install`) and automatically updates the index.